HerveAbdi/data4PCCAR/README.md

 133 (French) participants associated 6 colors to 6 vowels (data from Chastaing, 1961).
 To be used to illustrate CA

+### deadInTheUSA

+A contingency table storing he causes of death as a function of age in the USA in 2001.
+To be used to illustrate CA.

+### fiveBeersHedonics

+Five tasters evaluated (using a 10 point rating scale) how much they liked five beers.
+To be used to illustrate how to use MCA with "fuzzy coding" with rating scales.

 ### foodInFrance